ronanokane/ocoChain/README.md

 Similar to a standard Binance oco except these can be placed on ticker symbols not just symbols listed as tradeable.
 Since it is a shell script and the action part is another script we aren' t just limited to buy or sell as actions.

-There is over 3000+ symbol tickers (USDT based) on binance that can be used to place an oco order initially.
+There is over 3000+ symbol tickers (USDT based) on binance that can be used to place an oco order.

 Setup
 -----